n1999ck/n1999ck/README.md

 I'm Nick, a student at Columbus State University working on a dual degree in web development and art history.
 My priority in life is to learn as much as I can.
 I'm looking for a way to combine my fields.

 Some of my code is hosted here; eventually I'll be making a site where my art history stuff can live.
-Some topics I've covered recently include Alma Thomas
+Some artists I've covered recently include Alma Thomas and Anne-Louis Girodet.

 Current courses: Data Structures, Internet Programming, Computer Organization, Discrete Mathematics, American Art